Motspur Park: Beginning of the suburban era

-The only local public house, The Earl Beatty, celebrates David Beatty, 1st Earl Beatty who commanded a large part of the British fleet at the Battle of Jutland in the First World War.
+The only local public house, The Earl Beatty, was built in 1938 and celebrates David Beatty, 1st Earl Beatty who commanded a large part of the British fleet at the Battle of Jutland in the First World War.

 In 1931 part of Hobbald(e)s Farm was acquired by Merton and Morden Urban District to become the Sir Joseph Hood Memorial Playing Fields.
 One reason was to perpetuate the name of local benefactor and ex-Mayor of Wimbledon, Sir Joseph Hood.
-Its contents: a large pavilion, football and cricket pitches, tennis courts, bowling green, putting green and children's play areas.
-Part is now a managed local nature reserve.
+Facilities include a pavilion, football and cricket pitches, tennis courts, bowling green, putting green and children's play areas.
+Part of the area is now a managed local nature reserve.

 The biggest local employer in the twentieth century was the Decca gramophone record company.
 In 1929 this was making up to 60,000 records a day at its factory in Burlington Road, New Malden.
 The company diversified during World War II to make radar and the Decca Navigator System.
+When the Odeon Cinema, adjacent to their factory, closed in 1960, Decca converted it to offices, which they used till about 1979.